 Diltiazem CD Dosage and Administration

 Patients controlled on diltiazem alone or in combination with other medications may be switched to diltiazem HCl CD capsules at the nearest equivalent total daily dose.
 Higher doses of diltiazem HCl CD may be needed in some patients.
-Patients should be closely monitored.
-Subsequent titration to higher or lower doses may be necessary and should be initiated as clinically warranted.
+Monitor patients closely.
+Subsequent titration to higher or lower doses may be necessary.
 There is limited general clinical experience with doses above 360 mg, but doses to 540 mg have been studied in clinical trials.
 The incidence of side effects increases as the dose increases with first-degree AV block, dizziness, and sinus bradycardia bearing the strongest relationship to dose.

-Hypertension.
-Dosage needs to be adjusted by titration to individual patient needs.
+Hypertension: Adjust dosage to individual patient needs.
 When used as monotherapy, reasonable starting doses are 180 to 240 mg once daily, although some patients may respond to lower doses.
-Maximum antihypertensive effect is usually observed by 14 days of chronic therapy; therefore, dosage adjustments should be scheduled accordingly.
+Maximum antihypertensive effect is usually observed by 14 days of chronic therapy; therefore, schedule dosage adjustments accordingly.
 The usual dosage range studied in clinical trials was 240 to 360 mg once daily.
 Individual patients may respond to higher doses of up to 480 mg once daily.

 How is Diltiazem CD Supplied

 Light blue/white capsule imprinted with cardizem CD and 360 mg on one end.

 Storage Conditions: Store at 25°C (77°F); excursions permitted to 15°C to 30°C (59°F to 86°F) [see USP Controlled Room Temperature].
 Avoid excessive humidity.

 a division of Valeant Pharmaceuticals North America LLC

 Valeant Pharmaceuticals International, Inc.